Nuitka/Nuitka-website/doc/posts/nuitka-release-0515.rst

    measured performance with ``vmprof``.
 This is work in progress and not functional yet.

--  Started work on ``--graph`` to render the SSA state into diagrams.
-   This is work in progress and not functional yet.
+-  Started work on ``--internal-graph`` to render the SSA state into diagrams.
+This is work in progress and not too functional yet.

 -  Plug-in framework added.
 Not yet ready for users.
 Working ``PyQt4`` and ``PyQt5`` plug-in support.
 Experimental Windows